-Below are descriptions of five easy hikes at Midewin, each marked in a different color on the interactive map below.
+Below are descriptions of five easy hikes at Midewin, each marked in a different color on the interactive map.
 The photo gallery offers a glimpse of what each trail offers.
-Finally, we have the recent notices and alerts from the Forest Service listed below.
+We also have recent notices and alerts from the Forest Service listed below.

 Trails at Midewin are open daily from 4am-10pm.
 You can download the complete trail map or visit the Forest Service Headquarters to learn about the additional recreation opportunities offered, such as horseback riding, hunting, and cross-country skiing.

 Use the map below to navigate our recommended hikes at Midewin.
 The route descriptions below correspond to the colors used on the map.

 You can also view a larger version of the map.